 In the first phase (February to July 2020), the project will set up a unified conceptual framework by combining:

 In the second phase (August 2020 to April 2021), the project will design an effective survey instrument using the conceptual framework developed in the first phase and undertake a large sample survey of approximately 600 MSME firms divided between Bengaluru and a Northern region in India which is to be selected.

 The analyses from this survey will be used to develop a practical toolkit for businesses and to draw policy recommendations to support MSMEs during and after external shocks like the current COVID-19 crisis.

 This phase will also do a follow-up interview of the case-study companies from the first phase, six-to-eight months after the original interview to obtain feedback on the value of the toolkit and research results.

 Information will be sought concerning any behavioural change linked to the project inputs.

-The current project team comprises of academics at Kingston University, REVA University and external experts affiliated to other Indian institutions including the Indian Institute of Science and the Indian Institute of Management in Bengaluru.
+The current project team comprises academics at Kingston University, REVA University and external experts affiliated to other Indian institutions, including the Indian Institute of Science and the Indian Institute of Management in Bengaluru.

 The project team is expected to grow as one of the primary objectives of the project is to build capacity and international collaboration for knowledge transfer.
 Full details of members will be made available on this website in the second phase of the study.

-The project team acknowledges the contribution of late Professor David Smallbone (Associate Director of the Small Business Research Centre, Faculty of Business and Social Sciences, Kingston University) in the original formulation of this project, which has been adapted to examine the effects of the current crisis from the Covid-19 pandemic on small businesses in India and their responses in the revised formulation of the project.
-The project team pay their tributes to Professor Smallbone, without whose vision, guidance and direction, this project would not have taken its current shape.
+The project team acknowledges the contribution of the late Professor David Smallbone (Associate Director of the Small Business Research Centre, Faculty of Business and Social Sciences, Kingston University) in the original formulation of this project, which has been adapted to examine the effects of the current crisis from the Covid-19 pandemic on small businesses in India and their responses in the revised formulation of the project.
+The project team pays tribute to Professor Smallbone, without whose vision, guidance and direction this project would not have taken its current shape.